Akuli/tkinter-tutorial/geometry-managers.md

 The [place(3tk)][place(3tk)] geometry manager can be used for absolute positioning with pixels, and that's almost always a bad idea.
 But place supports relative positioning too, and it's useful for things like message boxes.
-Tk also has [built-in message boxes](dialogs.md#built-in-dialogs) too, but place is useful if you want a customized message box.
+Tk has [built-in message boxes](dialogs.md#built-in-dialogs) too, but place is useful if you want a customized message box.